chinmaykhamkar/chinmaykhamkar/README.md

   <img src="https://user-images.githubusercontent.com/74038190/216649417-9acc58df-9186-4132-ad43-819a57babb67.gif" width="300" alt="Coding GIF">
 </div>

-Currently engineer #10 at an early-stage payments startup in Portland, with prior experience building scalable systems at AWS.
+Currently engineer #2 at an early-stage YC backed startup (Overlap.ai) startup in San Francisco, with prior experience building scalable systems at AWS.
 I love working in fast-paced environments where I can ship features and see real user impact.

 ## 🚀 What I've Built